Definition/General

 Genetic Mutations:

--PIK3CA mutations
+-PIK3CA mutations (20-30%)

--KRAS mutations
+-KRAS mutations (10-15%)

--TP53 mutations in HPV-negative tumors.
+-TP53 mutations (in HPV-negative cases).

 Molecular Markers:

--p16 overexpression
+-p16 overexpression (surrogate for HPV)

 Prognostic Significance:

--HPV status affects prognosis
+-HPV status determines prognosis

 Therapeutic Targets: